Evaluation Methods

 There are two aspects to screening:

-- Ensuring a representative sample: Screen out participants who do not perform the Jobs in the survey
+- Ensuring a representative sample: Screen out participants who do not perform the Jobs in the survey.
+Use your defined Job Performer to make this determination.

-- Identify segments: Gain deeper insights into customer needs and behaviors across different groups
+- Identify segments: Gain deeper insights into user needs and behaviors across different groups

 A note on segmentation